 To access data stored in database tables, you can use DB Table variables.
 These variables are used by the Data-Driven Loop operation that allows you to iterate through the storage’s records in keyword tests.
 See Creating Data-Driven Loops and Data-Driven Testing With Keyword Tests - Tutorial.

-BDE objects, or special ActiveX controls, or ADO objects created via COM (see Working With Databases).
+ADO object provided by TestComplete, or ActiveX controls, or ADO objects created via COM (see Working With Databases).
 TestComplete also includes the

 ADODriver scripting object that simplies retrieving data from databases and iterating through rows in tests.
 See DDT.ADODriver and Using DDT Drivers.